Testus2032/DeepNude-AI-List/README.md

 1. Jailbreak for English language
 2. Jailbreak for Italian language
 3. Jailbreak for Italian Neapolitan language
+4. Jailbreak for English UWU Mode
+5. Jailbreak for Italian UWU Mode
+6. Jailbreak for English TherapyBot
+7. Jailbreak for Italian TherapyBot

 To use one of them, you need to:
 1. Open the correspective TXT file in this GitHub repository